Ben A. Barnes

 - Allen, et al. v.
 Eland Energy, Inc., et al.: Trial counsel to the Allen 2018 Family Trust in breach of fiduciary duty litigation in Dallas County, Texas.

-- In re Winter Storm Uri Litigation: Trial counsel to multiple power generators in Texas Multi-District Litigation involving claims arising from the February 2021 Texas winter storm.
+- In re Winter Storm Uri Litigation: Trial counsel to multiple power generators and midstream companies in Texas Multi-District Litigation involving claims arising from the February 2021 Texas winter storm.

 - Calpine Corporation: Trial counsel to Calpine Corporation in connection with various pre-litigation matters and in connection with a significant confidential arbitration arising out of the February 2021 Texas winter storm.